tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/User and Profile management/Profile-and-permissions-management.md

 4. When finish, click _**Save settings**_.
 If you click _**Delete changes**_, the profile is not saved and the column is deleted form the table.

 ### Edit profiles
-When editing a profile, you can either rename it, or assign or remove permissions.
+When editing a profile, you can either rename it, ou assign ou remove permissions.

 * To rename a given profile, click the ▾ symbol next to its name.
 Depois clique em _**Change name**_.<br><br>![PrintScreen](/assets/Profiles/Profiles_06.png)<br>This enables the name field of the profile to update it.

-* To assign or remove a permission, just click the checkbox of the permission.
+* To assign ou remove a permission, just click the checkbox of the permission.

 When finish, click _**Save settings**_.
 If you click _**Delete changes**_, all the changes for both renaming and permission change are discarded.